Peter Sutcliffe: Possible victims

-Byford Report

 The Byford Report suggested a high likelihood that Sutcliffe may have had additional victims both during and before his known killing spree.
-Police identified several attacks that aligned with Sutcliffe's modus operandi and attempted to question him, but he was never charged with the other crimes.
+Police identified several attacks that aligned with Sutcliffe's modus operandi and attempted to question him, but he was never charged with these other crimes.
 The report noted a curious and unexplained lull in Sutcliffe's criminal activities between 1969, when he first attracted police attention, and 1975, the year of his first documented murder.
 It concluded that Sutcliffe was likely responsible for numerous attacks on unaccompanied women between 1969 and 1980, which he had not confessed to, not only in the West Yorkshire and Manchester areas but also in other regions of the country.

 In 1969, Sutcliffe, described in the Byford Report as an otherwise unremarkable young man, came to police attention on two occasions due to incidents involving prostitutes.
-Later that year, in September, he was arrested in Bradford's red-light area for possessing a hammer, classified as an offensive weapon, but he was charged with "going equipped for stealing" because it was assumed he was a potential burglar.
+Later that year, in September, he was arrested in Bradford's red-light district for possessing a hammer, classified as an offensive weapon, but was charged with "going equipped for stealing" because it was assumed he was a potential burglar.
 The report indicated that Sutcliffe had attacked a Bradford prostitute with a cosh at least once.
 Byford noted that it seemed improbable that the crimes for which Sutcliffe was charged and convicted were the only ones he committed.
 This belief was reinforced by examining several assaults on women since 1969 that clearly fit Sutcliffe's established modus operandi.
 Byford expressed confidence that senior police officers in the relevant areas were aware of this possibility and arranged for effective communication to ensure that all available information was considered.